 Let’s talk about a real world example that happens all of the time.
 You design something that’s 4×6” in size, you’ll run into issues when printing it as a 8.5×11”.
 You need to think ahead about the dimensions of your end result and then design accordingly.
 If you try to stretch or squish your design, even a little bit, you could wind up image quality issues.

 Can I Change my Canva Canvas Size?

 Don’t worry if you change your mind about what size your canvas needs to be while you’re designing.
-If you have Canva Pro, which is a really great investment, changing the size of your canvas takes just a few clicks.
+If you have Canva Pro, changing the size of your canvas takes just a few clicks.
 If you’re using the free version, there are a few more steps, but it’s completely doable.
 Read my post about changing the size of your Canva canvas to learn more.

 When you change your canvas mid-design, you’ll have to adjust your design elements to accommodate.
 That’s good though.
 The more adjustments that you need to make, the more of a sign it is that you would have ended up with a wonky design if you had kept the original size, but tried to use it as though it were a different size.

 If you aren’t sure what size you need, check with the platform you’ll be publishing your design to or the place you’ll be printing with.
 They deal with image dimensions every day and can probably rattle off their specifications in their sleep.

 Ok, so let’s say that you’ve picked the right canvas size, but you’re still winding up with funky images.
 Let’s dive into